 I have so many fantastic childhood memories of family vacations, especially our annual week on the coast each summer.
-After spending hours at the beach and by the pool each day, we’d visit theme parks and waterparks, go shopping or to the movies, or play mini-golf with my cousins, finishing almost every night with a scoop of ice cream on the pier and card games before bed.
+After spending hours at the beach and by the pool each day, we’d visit theme parks and waterparks.
+We would go shopping or to the movies, or play mini-golf with my cousins, finishing almost every night with a scoop of ice cream on the pier and card games before bed.
 Looking back, it’s interesting how I don’t seem to recall much of anything but the fun and sweetness of those summers.

 Fast forward to my first family vacation as a parent of a toddler.
 In less than a day of tag-teaming with my husband, chasing my son around all morning on the beach, then trekking back out after just two hours for lunch and nap time (I had this ridiculous notion he might tire himself out enough to just nap on the beach), I discovered that I needed to completely redefine the word “vacation” in my mind.
 And I quickly developed a ton of respect for my parents—and all the parents out there—who gifted their kids with amazing vacation memories year after year with what I now recognize was a tremendous sacrifice of time, energy and effort.